sbt/sbt/src/sphinx/Detailed-Topics/Launcher.rst

 -  Put a configuration file named `sbt.boot.properties` on the classpath.
 Put it in the classpath root without the `/sbt` prefix.
--  Specify the location of an alternate configuration on the command line.
+-  Specify the location of an alternate configuration on the command line, either as a path or an absolute URI.
 This can be done by either specifying the location as the system property `sbt.boot.properties` or as the first argument to the launcher prefixed by `'@'`.
 The system property has lower precedence.
    Resolution of a relative path is first attempted against the current working directory, then against the user's home directory, and then against the directory containing the launcher jar.
 An error is generated if none of these attempts succeed.

 Syntax
 ~~~~~~